The Tell-Tale Art

 Drawing from two of Poe’s best-known works, “The Tell-Tale Heart” and “The Raven,” the installation explored what happens when literary texts are lifted from the page to the stage and then reimagined through the use of new technology.

-Visitors to the installation heard recordings of texts curated and directed by theatre arts and English faculty members, performed by Virginia Tech students, and presented through the Cube’s 150 speakers, which allowed the sound effects to permeate the space.
+Visitors to the installation heard recordings of texts curated and directed by theatre faculty members Amanda Nelson and Natasha Staley in collaboration with English faculty member Ashley Reed, performed by Virginia Tech students, and presented through the Cube’s 150 speakers, which allowed the sound effects to permeate the space.